arnonate/gatbsy-wordpress-starter/README.md

 1. Download [Flywheel Local](https://localwp.com/) and spin up a new local Wordpress Site.

-2. Install the Headless Wordpress theme in the `wp` directory of this repo.
+2. Install the Headless Wordpress theme in the `wp` directory of this repo or get [the most recent version of the Headless theme from this repo](https://github.com/arnonate/headless-wordpress).

 3. Install the following plugins: